jhinshawkcidev/dev/README.md

 - Prints the Field Values, or properties, of each list item within a single list
 - Replace the `$siteUrl` variable with your SharePoint site
 - Replace the `$listId` variable with your list, acceptable values can be found with `Get-PnPList` cmdlet
+ - `Id -1` is included to return the first item in the list, though this will not work in all lists.
+If, for example, the first list item is deleted over time this Id parameter will have to be changed to a working number.
+I will need to adjust a fix for this.

 ***